 The philosophy and pedagogy of Sunnybrook is based on the work of Dr. Maria Montessori.
 Children at Sunnybrook are viewed as being capable and intrinsically motivated learners.
-The preschool years are seen as a very special time in the life of the child and his/her family.
+The preschool years are a very special time in the life of the child and his/her family.
 This is a time of natural curiosity and enthusiasm when children make deep connections to the world around them.

 During the day at Sunnybrook the children engage in activities that are developmentally appropriate, as well as multi-sensory and interdisciplinary.
 Activities include the use of didactic Montessori equipment, as well as movement, music and art activities.